Our Founder’s Story

 Together with Project Harar’s first staff members, Sebsebe Ayele in Ethiopia and Tom Hoyle in the UK, a unique outreach model was developed to find and treat patients from even the most remote rural areas, and to transport them to Addis Ababa for life-changing surgery.

-In 2018 Jonathan can reflect with satisfaction that our growing organisation is in robust health and thanks to a team of dedicated staff and volunteers has now treated more than 8,000 people, most of whom have been children.
+Jonathan can reflect with satisfaction that our growing organisation is in robust health and thanks to a team of dedicated staff and volunteers has now treated more than 8,000 people, most of whom have been children.

 Giving children the opportunity to do the very best that they can in life is what really matters most to Jonathan and Project Harar.
 Transforming their faces is the vital first step in making this a reality.